circuscode/hello-dolly-for-your-song/readme.md

 ## Branches

-_This repository follows the git-flow workflow._
+This repository follows the git-flow workflow.

-### Master

-The master branch is the latest release.
+* master branch is the latest release.

-### Develop

-The develop branch is the current state of development.
+* develop branch is the current state of development.

-### Feature

-Feature branches contain dedicated features in development.
+* feature branches contain dedicated features in development.

-### Bugfix

-Bugfix branches contain dedicated bugfixes in development.
+* bugfix branches contain dedicated bugfixes in development.

-### Hotfix

-Hotfix branches contain dedicated bugfixes in development.
+* hotfix branches contain dedicated bugfixes in development.

-### Release

-Release branches contain the next release in preparation.
+* release branches contain the next release in preparation.

 ## Unterstanding the Deployment

-#x# Release Deployment

 Releases in the WordPress Plugin Directory will be processed via SVN.
 The Version-to-Ship will be created manually on GitHub.
 See Release Section.

 ## Built With